Subalgebras of simple AF-algebras: Introduction

 \begin{theoremC} If $X$ is a second countable, locally compact, Hausdorff space and $G$ is a countable, discrete, amenable group acting on $X$, then $C_0(X) \rtimes G$ embeds into a simple, unital AF-algebra if, and only if, $X$ admits a faithful, $G$-invariant, Borel, probability measure. \end{theoremC}

-The new technical tool facilitating these results is a classification theorem for faithful *-homomorphisms into certain AF-algebras.
+The new technical tool facilitating these results is a classification theorem for faithful $^*$-homomorphisms into certain AF-algebras.
 The precise statement of Theorem D is given in Corollary \ref{cor:TheoremD}.
 Theorems A, B, and C will be deduced from Theorem D at the beginning of Section \ref{sec:Applications}.

-\begin{theoremD} If $A$ is a separable, unital, exact C*-algebra satisfying the UCT with a faithful, amenable trace and $B$ is a simple, unital AF-algebra with unique trace and divisible $K_0$-group, then the unital, trace-preserving *-homomorphisms $A \rightarrow B$ are classified up to approximate unitary equivalence by their behaviour on the $K_0$-group. \end{theoremD}
+\begin{theoremD} If $A$ is a separable, unital, exact $C^*$-algebra satisfying the UCT with a faithful, amenable trace and $B$ is a simple, unital AF-algebra with a unique trace and divisible $K_0$-group, then the unital, trace-preserving embeddings $A \rightarrow B$ are classified up to approximate unitary equivalence by their behaviour on the $K_0$-group. \end{theoremD}

 A more general classification result is given in Theorem \ref{thm:Classification} which does not require any inductive limit structure or nuclearity assumption on the codomain C$^*$-algebra.
-Along with the applications to AF-embeddability listed above, this technical refinement of Theorem D also leads to a self-contained proof of an abstract characterization of AF-algebras among simple, unital, C$^*$-algebras with unique trace and divisible $K_0$-group in Corollary \ref{cor:AFAlg}.
+Along with the applications to AF-embeddability listed above, this technical refinement of Theorem D also leads to a self-contained proof of an abstract characterization of AF-algebras among simple, unital C$^*$-algebras with a unique trace and divisible $K_0$-group in Corollary \ref{cor:AFAlg}.
 These results also lead to new examples of MF algebras arising as reduced crossed products by free groups (see Corollary \ref{cor:KerrNowak}) building on \cite{KerrNowak, Rainone:MF, RainoneSchafhauser, Schafhauser:MF} and give AF-embedding results for $k$-graph algebras extending those of \cite{Schafhauser:Graph1} and \cite{ClarkHuefSims}.

-Special cases of Theorem D have appeared several places in the literature.
+Special cases of Theorem D have appeared in several places in the literature.
 When $A$ is an AF-algebra or an A$\mathbb{T}$-algebra of real rank zero, Theorem D is a special case of classical results of Elliott in \cite{Elliott:AF} and \cite{Elliott:AT}, respectively.
-For a commutative or, more generally, approximately homogeneous C$^*$-algebra $A$, classification results for embeddings from $A$ into an AF-algebra form a crucial part of the AF-embedding results for crossed products obtained by Lin in \cite{Lin:AFEmbAHalg}.
-Also, the classification results for simple, nuclear C$^*$-algebras with tracial approximation structure, initiated by Lin \cite{Lin:TAFClassification} and cumulating in the remarkable work of Gong, Lin, and Niu in \cite{GongLinNiu}, depends heavily on classification results for embeddings between such algebras.
+For a commutative or, more generally, approximately homogeneous (AH) C$^*$-algebra $A$, classification results for embeddings from $A$ into an AF-algebra form a crucial part of the AF-embedding results for crossed products obtained by Lin in \cite{Lin:AFEmbAHalg}.
+Also, the classification results for simple, nuclear C$^*$-algebras with tracial approximation structure, initiated by Lin in \cite{Lin:TAFClassification} and culminating in the remarkable work of Gong, Lin, and Niu in \cite{GongLinNiu}, depends heavily on classification results for embeddings between such algebras.